ElianCordoba/softwareontheroad/src/content/react-hooks.md

   - The `useEffect` is the _Side effects hook_ use it for data fetching, manually changing the DOM, and etc.

-  - The `useContext` use it in conjunction with React Context API.
+  - The `useContext` use it in conjunction with Reactjs Context API.
 When the React Context provider updates, this hook will trigger render with the latest context value.

 ### Advance React hooks